-Scandium International is a specialty metals and alloys company focusing on scandium and other specialty metals.
+Scandium International is a specialty metals and alloys company focused on developing the production and sales of scandium and other specialty metals.
 The Company intends to utilize its knowhow and, in certain instances, patented technologies to maximize opportunities in scandium and other specialty metals.